aklump/composer-repository-framework/README.md

 These commands may be used, but are generally not necessary.

 * `bin/rebuild.sh` Scans all packages for dependencies and builds the static dependency file.
-* `bin/publish.sh` Push the existing dependency file to the live site.
+* `bin/publish.sh` or `bin/publish.sh -v` Push the existing dependency file to the repository server.